 - Bake for 10-12 minutes or until barely starting to color.
 Let cool completely on a wire rack.

-- Put a tablespoon of dulce de leche (with a spoon or with a piping bag) and fill one round, flat side up.
+- Put about a tablespoon of dulce de leche (with a spoon or with a piping bag) and fill one round, flat side up.
 Press lightly with another round, flat side down forming the alfajores.

 - With the back of a small spoon, wipe any dulce de leche that has overflowed.
 This will leave a path for the coconut to stick.